didlie-dev/layr-project/index.md

 from the world of nodes and files, let’s think about another type of network: human social networks.

-There are many people in the world, but if we want to find a person we thankfully don’t need to know the contact information of everyone in the world.
-Let’s imagine at a somewhat contrived example where we assume that the best way to reach another person that we don’t know ourselves is to contact people we do know who are geographically closer to the person we’re trying to reach.
-Here’s how someone named Alice in San Francisco, California might iteratively search through her contacts, and contact’s contacts, for someone in New York, New York.
-Each time she relies on the geographically closest contact to Bob query their list of contacts for geographically closer contacts, and so on.
+There are many people in the world, and if we want to locate one person in particular who isn't near us, we thankfully can do so without needing to know the contact information of everyone else in the world.
+One way to find another person is through our personal contacts, which is the basis for the following example.

+Let’s imagine at a somewhat contrived situation where we the best way to reach another person that we don’t know ourselves is to contact people we do know who are geographically closer to the person we’re trying to reach.
+Here’s how someone named Alice in San Francisco, California might iteratively search through her contacts, and contact’s contacts, for someone named Bob in New York, New York.
+Each time she relies on the geographically closest contact to Bob to query their respective list of contacts for geographically closer contacts, and so on.

 <figure>
   <center>